-Measure and Target Results (Target met?)

-Percentage of teachers, family members and other respondents agreeing or strongly agreeing that the principal had taken effective action to establish a safe, effective learning environment would increase from 71% to 78%.
-Yes; results at the end of the year showed an increase of 9% to 80% of respondents agreeing or strongly agreeing.
+Measure and Target Percentage of teachers, family members and other respondents agreeing or strongly agreeing that the principal had taken effective action to establish a safe, effective learning environment would increase from 71% to 78%.
 Stakeholder Feedback Rating: "Proficient"

 The Student Outcomes Related Indicators capture the administrator's impact on student learning and comprise half of the final rating.